Search Articles

 What did we do?
 Step-by-step, primarily 6 things, over about six months in total…

 • Increased her exercise?
-Nope.
-In fact, exercising too often and too intensely was a big part of Jane’s imbalance.
+No. In fact, exercising too often and too intensely was a big part of Jane’s imbalance.
 We found out her cortisol levels were too high and exacerbated by too much running.
 High stress hormone levels are very often part of the hypertension puzzle.
 Jane took up yoga and is loving it.
 She also started a morning meditation habit.

-• Decreased saturated fat in her diet?
-Nope.
-We increased it.
+• Decreased fat in her diet?
+No. We increased it.
 Unbeknownst to her, Jane’s labwork revealed evidence of insulin resistance for the past four years in a row.
 Her PCP had never mentioned it.
 We took grains entirely out of her diet, increased overall fat intake, and made sure she consumed a rich variety of low-glycemic carbohydrates, especially vegetables and fruits.
 Despite many myths otherwise, higher natural fat intake often improves blood pressure.
 Her HbA1c went from 5.9% to 5.3%.

 • Increased nitrates in her diet.
 Yes!
 Those things people are usually harping on negatively in bacon and other preserved foods.
 In fact, natural nitrates are key for producing nitric acid which is what naturally causes blood vessel dilation.
 Jane started having a (blended, not juiced) smoothie every morning with celery, cucumber, various greens, and a small beet.
-She added both lemon and ylangylang essential oils to this too.

 P.S.
-If you are passionate about transforming healthcare through the power of functional medicine, we encourage you to learn more about our training program here.
+If you are passionate about transforming healthcare through the power of functional medicine, we encourage you to learn more about SAFM’s practitioner training programs.
+Enrollment for our next cohort is now open!

-To receive clinical tips like this one right to your inbox, click here to receive our weekly newsletter.
+To receive weekly clinical tips for practitioners – like this one – right to your inbox, register here.

-Cynthia Guggenmos
+Cynthia Guggenmos says:

 Do you all take a handful of supplements to support everything that we lack?
 It seems like there is a supplement for every disease, prevention and health issue.
 I don’t mind supplements and prefer them over medication but they get expensive too.
 I have been wanting to try CoQ10 and Magnesium citrate or oxide for a while.